Rainer Werner Fassbinder

-Rainer Werner Fassbinder ([ˈʁaɪnɐ ˈvɛʁnɐ ˈfasbɪndɐ]; 31 May 1945 – 10 June 1982), sometimes credited as R. W. Fassbinder, was a German filmmaker.
+Rainer Werner Fassbinder ([ˈʁaɪnɐ ˈvɛʁnɐ ˈfasbɪndɐ]; 31 May 1945 – 10 June 1982), sometimes credited as R. W. Fassbinder, was a German filmmaker, dramatist and actor.
 He is widely regarded as one of the major figures and catalysts of the New German Cinema movement.

-Fassbinder's main theme was the exploitability of feelings.
-His films were deeply rooted in post-war German culture: the aftermath of Nazism, the German economic miracle, and the terror of the Red Army Faction.
-Other prominent themes in his films include love, friendship and more generally, the throes of interpersonal relationships, or as he put it: "the exploitability of feelings".
+He directed over 40 films that span a variety of genres; frequently his work blends elements of Hollywood melodrama with social criticism and avant-garde techniques.
+His films, according to him, explored "the exploitability of feelings".
+His work was deeply rooted in post-war German culture: the aftermath of Nazism, the German economic miracle and the Red Army Faction.
+He worked with a company of actors and technicians who frequently appeared in his projects.

+Fassbinder began leading the acting troupe Anti-Theater in 1967, with whom he staged some of his earliest productions.
 His first feature-length film was a gangster movie called Love Is Colder Than Death (1969); he scored his first domestic commercial success with The Merchant of Four Seasons (1972) and his first international success with Ali: Fear Eats the Soul (1974), both of which are considered masterpieces by contemporary critics.
 Big-budget projects such as Despair (1978), Lili Marleen and Lola (both 1981) followed.
 His greatest success came with The Marriage of Maria Braun (1979), chronicling the rise and fall of a German woman in the wake of World War II.
-Other notable films include the lesbian chamber drama The Bitter Tears of Petra von Kant (1972), Fox and His Friends (1975), Satan's Brew (1976), In a Year with 13 Moons (1978), and Querelle (1982), all of which dealt with homoerotic themes.
+Other notable films include the lesbian chamber drama The Bitter Tears of Petra von Kant (1972), Fox and His Friends (1975), Satan's Brew (1976), In a Year of 13 Moons (1978) and Querelle (1982), all of which dealt with homoerotic themes.
+He also directed the TV series World on a Wire (1973) and Berlin Alexanderplatz (1980).